nglgzz/dots/README.md

 # Dots
 These are the dot files for my Debian environment.
 I added two scripts, one for bringing a fresh Debian installation to look like this, and a second one to update from another i3 ricing (creates symlinks from configs in this repo to the the actual config paths).
-The update script may not affect your ricing if you're missing some programs, in case you have problems you can check out the `init.sh` script, and see what you're missing (there a variable called `essential` with all the needed packages).
+The update script may not affect your ricing if you're missing some programs, in case you have problems you can check out the `init.sh` script, and see what you're missing (there's a variable called `essential` with all the needed packages).

 ## Clean